 When providing bank statements and financial information, you should also distinguish between money held by you and money held by the company.
 Funds set aside to pay company tax, VAT or income tax will generally not count towards your personal assets.

-Find out more: Mortgages for the self-employed - how to buy with a company
+- Find out more: mortgages for the self-employed

 Contractors buying with another person